The whole story of the Binance employee rat warehouse incident: how much is the improper profit? How to solve the case?

 At present, the preliminary investigation has been concluded, and those involved have been suspended from their duties and will face legal accountability.
 In addition, Binance has completed the verification and deduplication of the whistleblower and distributed the $100,000 reward equally among the whistleblowers.

-On-chain evidence catches the "rat's tail"
+On-chain evidence caught the "rat's tail"

 BroLeon said, "The UUU token rat warehouse has been hammered!
 I just verified this report, and the whole process of stealing chickens was picked up on the chain, and I don't know what will happen to the Binance wallet BD and growth employee Freddie Ng who were caught in the rat warehouse this time."